 To the IUM main page

 Our Web site is written for the most part in Russian.
-(All Russian texts on www.mccme.ru/ium are in KOI8-R encoding, which is standard for network communications; if your computer does have Russian fonts try setting KOI8-R encoding in your browser.)
+(Some Russian texts on www.mccme.ru/ium are in KOI8-R encoding, which is standard for network communications; if your computer does have Russian fonts try setting KOI8-R encoding in your browser.)
 Those who cannot read Russian are referred to the English version of our page, but they should be warned that nothing but general information on IUM is to be found there.
 (If you read French or German, you can visit our French or German pages, but what you are going to see there is not exactly math.)
 The rest of this text is for those who can read Russian but cannot make their Web browser show Cyrillic letters to them.

 An immense part of our Web page is lists of titles of courses read (or being read) at the Independent University.
 Most of these course titles are provided with a link to a page containing a more detailed description of the course.
 Typically, it is the course syllabus, but in many cases important additional material is provided, such as lecture notes, exercises, etc.